junxit/us-congress-bills-112/metadata.md

 - 2011-09-21 — Senate amendment agreed to: Amendment SA 652 agreed to in Senate by Unanimous Consent.
 - 2011-09-21 — Senate amendment proposed (on the floor): Amendment SA 652 proposed by Senator Reid for Senator Murray.(consideration: CR S5846; text: CR S5846)
 - 2011-09-21 — Senate amendment submitted
+- 2011-09-22 — Message on Senate action sent to the House.
+- 2011-09-22 — Received in the House.
+- 2011-09-22 — Referred to the House Committee on Small Business.